HealthTech

 An estimated 10-15% of the total cost of development is taken by the compliance and security efforts.
 It is important that your software solutions comply with industry regulations such as, GDPR, RBAC, transport regulations (FMCSA), and encryption laws, etc.

-The hourly cost of logistics software development varies from region to region.
+The hourly logistics software development cost varies from region to region.
 Therefore, the logistics software development team you partner with and their location will also contribute to the total development cost.

 The hourly rates of developers in some major regions can be listed as –